Tuesday, June 1, 2010

 CS: We don't even have any good celebrities.

-Sonia: They're just people from
+Sonia: They're just people from Home and Away.

 Simon: I said hello to Peter Garrett last night.